Inducing syntactic cut-elimination for indexed nested sequents: Preliminaries

 \section{Preliminaries}

 The set of natural numbers is denoted by~$\mathbb{N}$.
 We assume a set $\{p,q,r,\ldots\}$ of propositional variables.
 A formula in the language of classical or intermediate logic is either a propositional variable or the logical constants~$\bot, \top$ or has the form $A\star B$ where~$A$ and~$B$ are formulae and $\star\in\{\lor,\land,\imp\}$.
-The language of modal logic has formula~$\Box A$ whenever~$A$ is a formula.
-The size of a formula is the sum of the number of connectives and propositional variables and logical constants it contains.
+Formulae in the language of modal logic can also have the form~$\Box A$ and~$\diam A$ where~$A$ is a formula.
+The \textit{size} of a formula is the sum of the number of connectives and propositional variables and logical constants it contains.